-- Directs 88th RSC programming, budgeting, Is accountable to the USARC for accountfinancial execution, pay support, accounting and management of fund control desing support and management functions. ignated for HQ RSC and supported Functional Commands. • Has administrative control, as delegated by - the Commanding General, for of all mission and BASOPS appropriated funds. - Acts as the Fund Allowance Document holder for all RSC activities and Functional Commands whose headquarter are within the boundaries of the RSC. - Administer all automated financial systems.
+- Directs 88th RSC programming, budgeting, financial execution, pay support, accounting support and management functions. - Has administrative control, as delegated by the Commanding General, for of all mission and BASOPS appropriated funds. - Acts as the Fund Allowance Document holder for all RSC activities and Functional Commands whose headquarter are within the boundaries of the RSC. - Administer all automated financial systems.